 Math Techbook opens to the last course visited.
 To change courses, select Course and choose the preferred grade level and course.

-Math Techbook Overview view, the default view, is a browse-enabled, visual grid.
+Overview view is the default view and is a browse-enabled, visual grid.

 The course content can also be displayed in a Table of Contents view, which allows teachers direct access to the various components within each concept.